sibendudey/TaskTracker/README.md

 * Users has a has_many relationship with tasks.
 * Users has a has_many relationship with timeblocks.
 * Users has a has_many relationship with manages.
+* A User can choose to be a manager during registration.
+* A user, if a manager can assign tasks to himself and others.

 -> Tasks
 * Task belongs to a single user.